Typecasting: Star Trek

 Some of the Next Generation actors also became typecast.
 Patrick Stewart recalled that a "distinguished Hollywood director I wanted to work for said to me 'Why would I want Captain Picard in my movie?'
 That was painful".
 His most prominent non-Star Trek film or television role, Professor X in the X-Men film series, shares similarities to Jean-Luc Picard.
-Stewart has stated "I don't have a film career.
+Stewart stated "I don't have a film career.
 I have a franchise career"; he continues to work on stage as a Shakespearean actor.
 The Next Generation had one of the largest budgets of its time, and the cast became very wealthy.
 Jonathan Frakes stated that "it's better to be type-cast than not to be cast at all."
 Michael Dorn said in 1991, "If what happened to the first cast is called being typecast, then I want to be typecast.
 Of course, they didn't get the jobs after 'Trek.'
 But they are making their sixth movie.
 Name me someone else in television who has made six movies!"

 Other examples

 John Larroquette said that after winning four consecutive Emmy Awards, "it was 10 years after Night Court ended before I got a role as a dad.
 Because Dan Fielding was such a bizarre character, he had made such an impression, that typecasting does happen.
 Every role was some sleazy lawyer or some sleazy this or some sleazy that."
 During his years on the comedy Married... with Children, Ed O'Neill's scenes were cut from the film drama Flight of the Intruder (1991) after a test audience laughed when he was on the screen.

 Jon Hamm stated that after the success of Mad Men, he received "about 40 scripts that were all set in the 60s, or had me playing advertising guys" like his character Don Draper.

 Clayton Moore, who played the Lone Ranger in the Golden Age of Television, embraced his typecasting, stating that he had "fallen in love" with the character of Lone Ranger, and regularly appeared in public in character, to the point that Jack Wrather, who owned the character, issued a cease and desist order to Moore in 1979.
 The dispute was dropped in 1984 and Moore resumed his appearances.
+In a similar case, Alan Hale Jr. parlayed his fame as Skipper Jonas Grumby on Gilligan's Island into a seafood restaurant and a travel agency that offered three-hour boat tours.